About the Orchestra

 Dr. Scott McCormick, Langley Orchestra Director (email@example.com)

 Dr. Scott McCormick (a.k.a.
 “Doc” to his students) received his D.M.A. from Indiana University Bloomington in Music Performance and Literature (Viola).
-He is in his 20th year of teaching at Langley High School.
-He was more recently invited to join the music faculty at Patrick Henry College, where he teaches chamber music, pedagogy, and music theory.
+He is in his 22nd year of teaching at Langley High School.
+Doc also directs the Chamber Orchestra and teaches Applied Strings and Pedagogy at Patrick Henry College in Purcellville.
 He is also a core member of the Washington Bach Consort, the area’s premiere baroque orchestra and chorus.
 Doc was honored to have received Langley’s Outstanding Teacher of the Year Award in 2018.
 Doc lives in Loudoun County with his wife, Rebekah, their children (affectionately known as his Doclings), Norah and Hugh, and a chocolate lab, Siamese cat, hummingbirds, and an award-winning flock of heritage breed chickens.